Yushin Okami

 Yushin Okami (Okami Yūshin) is a Japanese mixed martial artist.
 A professional competitor since 2002, Okami has competed for the UFC, PRIDE, Pancrase, M-1 Global, World Series of Fighting, DEEP, Professional Fighters League, and ONE Championship.
+He is regarded as one of the greatest Japanese mixed martial artists in recent history.

 Mixed martial arts career

 Early career

 As an amateur, Okami fought in the pre-PRIDE 4 tournament, defeating two opponents before submitting Yuuki Tsutsui in the finals via triangle choke to win the tournament.
 He began his professional career in 2002, fighting in the GCM promotion and Pancrase, as well as making an appearance at Pride FC: The Best, Vol. 3, amassing a professional record of 7–0.
 In 2003, he competed in the ADCC Submission Wrestling World Championship, but was defeated by Matt Lindland.
 Also in 2003, he suffered his first professional MMA loss to Amar Suloev.

 Okami continued fighting in multiple promotions before arriving at Rumble on the Rock, where he entered a 175 lb tournament.
 Anderson Silva, Frank Trigg, Carlos Condit, and Jake Shields also competed in the tournament.
 In the opening round, Okami fought the future UFC Middleweight Champion Anderson Silva.
 Silva controlled the fight on the feet before Okami secured a takedown.
 Okami landed a few blows from top position before Silva landed an illegal upkick to Okami's chin while both fighters were grounded, and Silva was in the guard position.
 Okami's knees were on the ground at the time, making the attack an illegal strike to the head of a downed opponent.
 Silva later said that the rule had not been properly explained to him before the bout.
 "When I fought Okami, the rules really weren't explained to me properly in the event I was fighting in," said Silva.
 "You could kick a downed opponent to the groin or to the head when your back's on the ground.
 So the rules weren't explained to me properly."
 Referee Troy Mandaloniz held Silva back and gave the wobbled Okami time to recover.
 Okami could not recover, and the fight was declared a disqualification victory for Okami.
 Silva responded by asserting he "felt it was a cheap, cowardly way of winning," and that "people that were there saw that he was in the condition to come back and keep fighting, and he didn't."
 Moving on to the next round, Okami faced the future EliteXC welterweight and Strikeforce Middleweight Champion Jake Shields, a tournament favorite.
 Okami lost a hard-fought majority decision to Shields, who went on to win the tournament.